Greater Manchester

 Do I need to join a franchise to be a driving instructor in Birmingham?

-No. Franchises were useful before modern software existed, but today they're an expensive middleman.
+No. Franchises were useful before modern software existed, but today a lot of what they charge for — a booking system, admin support, basic diary — is available as software.
 In Birmingham, a franchise charges £100–£150 per week.
-DrivePro offers professional-grade tools — online booking, card payments, diary management, HMRC tax integration — at a small fraction of that weekly cost.
+DrivePro offers the same operational tools — online booking, card payments, diary management, HMRC tax integration — on a flat monthly subscription.

 Become a driving instructor near Birmingham